 Radcliffe Research Partnerships

 The Radcliffe Research Partnership (RRP) program matches Harvard College students with Radcliffe fellows in a research and mentorship program.
 Fellows act as mentors, while students provide research assistance, acquire valuable research skills, and participate in the Institute’s rich intellectual life.
-Applications are accepted on a rolling basis.More on Radcliffe Research Partnerships
+The official deadline for 2023–2024 applications has passed, but we will continue to accept applications for a few projects.More on Radcliffe Research Partnerships

 Multidisciplinary Student Research Collaborators

 The Multidisciplinary Student Research Collaborators (MSRC) program allows Harvard undergraduate and graduate students to work as researchers in support of Radcliffe’s private programs.
 MSRC students aid in the preparation of content in the lead-up to the private programs and/or contribute to the post-program publication and production of program projects and deliverables in whatever specific form(s) that entails.
-Applications are accepted on a rolling basis.More on MSRC
+Applications for the 2023–2024 academic year are now open and are accepted on a rolling basis.More on MSRC

 Explore Internships & Working Groups